What is a content marketing roadmap?

 Your roadmap should include high-level timelines for when will you publish new content.
 This is often created in the form of a calendar that shows go-live dates for new deliverables.
 Additional detail about workflows for complex projects with many milestones and dependencies, such as a video series, is better visualized in a Gantt chart.

-Your activities represent the content you will create to move each initiative forward.
+Your activities represent the types of content you will create to move each initiative forward.
 This might include blog posts, videos, or how-to guides.
 Your roadmap could also include information about what each piece of content will entail — from the topic to the audience to the delivery channel.

 You will want to visualize the status of each activity as well as the progress of your high-level initiatives.
 You should be able to refer to it and at a glance understand where your initiatives stand and where work is being blocked.